tremor-rs/tremor-www/community/governance/Contributing.md

 A great way to contribute to Tremor is by picking one of these tasks and contributing with help and support from the team.

-### Submit or refresh a tutorial
+### Submit or refresh a guide

 [submit-or-refresh-a-tutorial]: #submit-or-refresh-a-tutorial

-[Tutorials](http://localhost:3000/docs/recipes/passthrough/README) are basic working example projects that configure tremor with connectivity and sample logic that a user can follow in a step by step fashion to replicate a working tremor use case.
+Guides are basic working example projects that configure tremor with connectivity and sample logic that a user can follow in a step by step fashion to replicate a working tremor use case.

 ### Work with existing code